betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 Additionally, on restoration of signal, the `failsafe_recovery_delay` period is now 500ms, recovering twice as fast as before after signal is restored.

 Finally, the `BADRX` OSD message now says `NOT_DISARMED`.
-This occurs when the Rx signal has recovered, or has just been detected, wbut the arming switch has been left in the Armed position.
+This occurs when the Rx signal has recovered, or has just been detected, but the arming switch has been left in the Armed position.
 The new message provides a better explanation to the user that they must Disarm before attempting to re-arm after signal loss.

 For more information, see [PR 13033](https://github.com/betaflight/betaflight/pull/13033).